shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-migrate-windows-servers-to-azure-hol2-ex1.md

     ![Screenshot of the 'Migrate' blade, with 3 machines selected and the 'Migrate' button highlighted.](Images/06-05-2024(8).png "Migrate - VM selection")

-   > **Note**: You can optionally choose whether the on-premises virtual machines should be automatically shut down before migration to minimize data loss.
+   > **Note:** You can optionally choose whether the on-premises virtual machines should be automatically shut down before migration to minimize data loss.
 Either setting will work for this lab.

 4. The migration process will start.